 The Alumni Shield was established by the alumni in 1965 on the 25th anniversary of the School, "in honour of Warren A. Stevens in recognition of his foresight in recommending courses of a university level leading to a physical education degree."
-A commemorative certificate is presented annually to the most outstanding graduating male and female student and their names are also engraved on the Shield which hangs in the Faculty.
+A commemorative certificate is presented annually to the most outstanding graduating male and female student and they receive a medallion of the Shield that hangs in the Faculty.
 This Shield displays a replica of "The Olympic Shield of Athletic Sports" created by R. Tait McKenzie.